zetenynagy/dsc.max/README.md

 * Because of the fast (10ms) polling speed, a dual-core Intel Core 2 Duo or better is recommended.

 **Planned features:**
-* Touchpad Y-axis detection and output
+* Touchpad X-axis detection and output
 * Full gyroscope and accelerometer detection and output
 * Built-in microphone sound detection
 * Two-way communication to enable light bar, haptic feedback, rumble, built-in speaker and Adaptive Trigger motor control